willdady/react-elements/README.md

 to include the component's stylesheet in your build otherwise the component will fail to render correctly.

-Stylesheets are written using BEM syntax and all classes are prefixed with ```re-```.
+Stylesheets are written using [BEM syntax](https://css-tricks.com/bem-101/) and all classes are prefixed with ```re-```.

-Pre-build CSS files can be found in `dist/css`.
+Pre-built CSS files can be found in `dist/css`.
 Source SCSS can be found in the `styles` directory in the project's root.

 ### Storybook